 Kery James Levy- Osteopath & Clinic Owner

-I opened The 1-2-1 Osteopathic clinic in 2005 and later expanded the clinic to include 4 treatment rooms and a dedicated rehabilitation and exercise studio.
-Please see the link below for STUDIO 22
+I opened The 1-2-1 Osteopathic Clinic in 2005, which has since grown to include multiple treatment rooms and a dedicated rehabilitation and exercise studio.

 What is osteopathy?